tonyreveal/aap_preflight/README.md

 - Check if Automation Hub is clustered
   - Check all all nodes have /var/lib/pulp mounted
   - Verify `automationhub_main_url` is set
-- Check Hop node receptor port connectivity to Controller.
-  - These tests are really only valuable if receptor is already installed.
-  - Checks if receptor is installed.
-  - Checks if receptor service is running.
-  - If receptor is installed and running then this block should successfully report a connection, provided ACLs and firewall ports are set correctly.
-  - Returns "no route to host" if port is not open but that could include situations where firewalld port on the controller node isn't enabled or if Receptor isn't already installed.
-- Check Execution node receptor port connectivity to Controller if not behind a hop node.
-  - These tests are really only valuable if receptor is already installed.
-  - Checks if receptor is installed.
-  - Checks if receptor service is running.
-  - If receptor is installed and running then this block should successfully report a connection, provided ACLs and firewall ports are set correctly.
-  - Returns "no route to host" if port is not open but that could include situations where firewalld port on the controller node isn't enabled or if Receptor isn't already installed.

 ### Post-install checks performed: